 - Lightweight aggregate insulating concrete roof decks are poured in place in a slurry comprised of Portland cement, perlite or vermiculite aggregate, and water.
-Cellular concrete is comprised of Portland cement, water, and a preformed foaming agent that produces a closed cell network throughout the concrete. - Individual concrete deck manufacturers may incorporate polystyrene insulation boards into the deck design to provide additional slope and/or insulating value to the completed deck system. - Lightweight insulating concrete decks are required to have a minimum thickness of 2" (51 mm), a minimum compressive strength of 125 psi (87,900 kg/m2), and a density of 22 psf (352 kg/ (51 mm), a minimum compressive strength of 125 psi (87,900 kg/m2), and a density of 22 psf (352 kg/m2).
-Individual deck manufacturer's standards apply when their specifications exceed these GAF minimum thickness, compressive strength, and density requirements.
-Where the January mean temperature (reference current ASHRAE Fundamentals Handbook) is below 40°F (4.4°C), lightweight insulating concrete decks must be poured and roofed between April 1 and October 31; this type of deck is unacceptable in Alaska. - The lightweight insulating deck/fill must be installed by an applicator approved, in writing, by the deck manufacturer. - The roof system shall be installed as soon as possible following deck curing to prevent damage from exposure to precipitation; the maximum drying time before installation of the roof system shall be the maximum time required by the deck manufacturer. - LWIC should not be poured during rainy periods; deck areas that have frozen before they have cured must be removed and replaced.
+Cellular concrete is comprised of Portland cement, water, and a preformed foaming agent that produces a closed cell network throughout the concrete. - Individual concrete deck manufacturers may incorporate polystyrene insulation boards into the deck design to provide additional slope and/or insulating value to the completed deck system. - Lightweight insulating concrete decks are required to have a minimum thickness of 2" (51 mm), a minimum compressive strength of 125 psi (87,900 kg/m2), and a density of 22 psf (352 kg/m2).
+Individual deck manufacturer's standards apply when their specifications exceed these GAF minimum thickness, compressive strength, and density requirements. - Where the January mean temperature (reference current ASHRAE Fundamentals Handbook) is below 40°F (4.4°C), lightweight insulating concrete decks must be poured and roofed between April 1 and October 31; this type of deck is unacceptable in Alaska. - The lightweight insulating deck/fill must be installed by an applicator approved, in writing, by the deck manufacturer. - The roof system shall be installed as soon as possible following deck curing to prevent damage from exposure to precipitation; the maximum drying time before installation of the roof system shall be the maximum time required by the deck manufacturer. - LWIC should not be poured during rainy periods; deck areas that have frozen before they have cured must be removed and replaced.
 Decks that receive precipitation prior to installation of the roof membrane must be checked for moisture content and dryness. - Aggregate-based lightweight insulating concrete decks require bottom-side venting as provided.
 Solid metal decking and structural concrete decks are among those not acceptable to receive an aggregate-based lightweight insulating concrete mix. - Cellular lightweight insulating concrete decks can be installed over non-slotted, or slotted, galvanized metal decking designed for cellular LWIC or over structural concrete. - Topside- or perimeter-venting is required.
-Use one-way pressure release vents with all specifications installed over these decks at a rate of one vent for each 10 squares (1,000 ft) (92.9 m). - On new lightweight insulating concrete decks, use a GAFGLAS® Stratavent® Nailable venting base sheet as the base sheet.
+Use one-way pressure release vents with all specifications installed over these decks at a rate of one vent for each 10 squares (1,000 ft2) (92.90 m2). - On new lightweight insulating concrete decks, use a GAFGLAS® Stratavent® Nailable Venting Base Sheet as the base sheet.
 It is also required for all twelve-, fifteen-, and twenty-year guarantee specifications.
 Over dry, old decks with less than 10% moisture content, GAFGLAS® #75 Base Sheet may be used as the base sheet for five- and ten-year specifications. - Mechanically attach the GAFGLAS® Base Sheet using the Drill-TecTM Base Sheet Fastener.
-Using Plates with the Drill-Tec" Base Sheet Fastener, nail the two-inch (51 mm) side lap on 9" (229 mm) centers; in the field of the sheet, stagger nail on 18" (457 mm) centers, in two rows located approximately 12" (305 mm) from each sheet edge.
+Using Plates with the Drill-TecTMBase Sheet Fastener, nail the 2" (51 mm) side lap on 9" (229 mm) centers; in the field of the sheet, stagger nail on 18" (457 mm) centers, in two rows located approximately 12" (305 mm) from each sheet edge.
 This is not a FM-Approved installation pattern.
 Refer to the current FM-Approved Guide for formally approved systems. - Lightweight insulating concrete decks are acceptable only on slopes up to 1:12. - Do not attach insulation directly to lightweight concrete decks.
 Over old, dry decks, additional board insulation may be solidly mopped to an approved mechanically attached base sheet. - GAF requires a minimum 40 lb (178 N) withdrawal resistance for Drill-TecTM CR Base Sheet Fasteners installed into lightweight insulating concrete decks.

-Wood Decks-Plank and Heavy Timber
+Wood Decks- Plank and Heavy Timber